 CaperCon staff reserves the right to ask individuals to cover up at the convention’s discretion.
 If you are unsure, please feel free to contact staff prior to making costume plans.
 It would be unfortunate to put forth all your efforts into a costume, only to have it deemed unfit for convention use.

 All props or weapons must follow the weapons policy.
-Security reserves the right to confiscate weapons/props at their discretion.
-Review the Weapons Policy for more information.
+Security reserves the right to confiscate weapons or props at their discretion.

 All weapons and props that enter the convention site MUST be approved by security staff and peace bonded.
 Peace bonds are a tag that indicates your weapon/prop was inspected and is convention safe.
 Tags MUST remain on your weapon/prop for the duration of the convention.

-Any and all variations of horse play with props and weapons will NOT be tolerated on the convention site (this includes mock-fights).
-Some weapons/props may be required to be securely fastened to the owner so that attendees and staff will not be at risk to be hit or come in physical contact with the prop or weapon.
+Any and all variations of horseplay with props and weapons will NOT be tolerated on the convention site (this includes mock-fights outside of those sanctioned within the demonstration area in the gaming section).
+Some weapons or props may be required to be securely fastened to the owner so that attendees and staff will not be at risk to be hit or come in physical contact with the prop or weapon.
 Please ask staff for more information if unsure.

 Weapons are not to be drawn or wielded in large or crowded public areas.
 Offenders will have their weapon/prop confiscated by security.